-Various types of information that are pertinent to the CHP will be posted in different areas of the promote reading and understanding the posters.
+Various types of information that are pertinent to the CHP will be posted in different areas of the Science Department.
+Posters will be changed and updated in order to attract attention and to promote reading and understanding the posters.
 Some posters may require some explanation and may be included in any safety lectures that are conducted throughout the school year.